anoma/anoma-beta-documentation/examples/hello-world-start/README.md

 - Build zero-knowledge logic proofs using RISC0
 - Construct and verify transactions

-## Architecture

-The project is organized into several crates:

-- `hello_world_app`: Main application that creates transactions and demonstrates the flow
-- `hello_world_library`: Contains the logic circuit implementation and proof generation
-- `hello_world_witness`: Defines the witness structure for zero-knowledge proofs

-## Key Components

-### Resource Logic
-Resources contain a "Hello World" label that is validated through zero-knowledge proofs.
-The application demonstrates the transformation of an ephemeral resource into a persistent one while maintaining cryptographic integrity.

-### Transaction Flow
-1. Generate nullifier keys for resource identification
-2. Create an ephemeral "Hello World" resource
-3. Create a persistent "Hello World" resource
-4. Generate compliance proofs for the resource transition
-5. Create logic proofs using zero-knowledge circuits
-6. Build and verify the complete transaction

 ## Running the Application

 To run the hello world example: